larrydodson/Bike_Sharing/README.md

 ## Overview

-  In support of Rob.
+  In support of .

    ### Purpose
    To prepare a new .

    The deliverables are:
-   - Deliverable 1: Scr
+   - Deliverable 1: Change Trip Duration to a Datetime Format
-   - Deliverable 2: Upda
+   - Deliverable 2: Create Visualizations for the Trip Analysis
-   - Deliverable 3: Ad.
+   - Deliverable 3: Create a Story and Report for the Final Presentation

    ### Resources
-  * Data/content sources: t
+  * Data/content source file: 201908-citibike-tripdata.csv
-  * Software: Windows10, Python 3.8.3, Jupyter Notebook, VS Code 1.49.1, HTML, Splinter, BeautifulSoup 2.0.1, Flask 1.1.2, flask_pymongo 2.3.0, HTML 5, JavaScript, Bootstrap 3.3.7, MongoDB 4.4.1
+  * Software: Windows10, Python 3.8.3, Jupyter Notebook, VS Code 1.49.1, Tableau Public

 <br>
 ---